 However, many fail to realise that there is so much more to Wales than a couple of mountains and some old ruins.
 The country is home to a deep paranormal subculture and has produced many of the most terrifying yet fascinating ghost stories ever told.
-Wales’ status as a paranormal hotspot is not something which the tourism team focuses too much on, so many tourists remain unaware of the countless spirits which supposedly surround them during their stay.
+Wales’ status as a paranormal hotspot is not something that the tourism team focuses too much on, so many tourists remain unaware of the countless spirits surrounding them during their stay.

 In this article, we’re going to try and balance things out by looking at some of the country’s most famous (or infamous) spots among paranormal enthusiasts and ghost hunters.

-Here are five of the most haunted places in Wales.
+Here are ten of the most haunted places in Wales.

-The Skirrid Inn is a four and a half star public house located in the small Welsh village of Llanvihangel Crucorney.
-It is said to be one of the oldest pubs in Wales and has the ghosts and phantoms to prove it.
+The Skirrid Inn is a four-and-a-half-star public house in the small Welsh village of Llanvihangel Crucorney.
+It is said to be one of the oldest pubs in Wales and has ghosts and phantoms.

-There have also been many incidences of slammed doors, broken glasses, and assaulted guests.
+There have also been many incidences of slammed doors, broken glasses, and assaulting guests.

-However, not all of the spirits at The Skirrid Inn are menacing ones.
+However, not all of The Skirrid Inn’s spirits are menacing.
 As one of the oldest public houses in the country, the building has been the scene of much jubilation and many happy memories.
-For that reason, it is no surprise that employees often report hearing laughter, music, and the clinking of glasses coming from rooms which prove to be empty upon inspection.
+Therefore, it is no surprise that employees often report hearing laughter, music, and the clinking of glasses coming from rooms that prove to be empty upon inspection.

-Centuries of battles and betrayals have left dozens of ghosts roaming the castle both inside and out, including a mysterious figure in a black cloak and hood who seems to guard the castle gates.
-Some visitors have encountered a phantom blacksmith, still in the leather apron which weighed him down during his earthly life.
+Centuries of battles and betrayals have left dozens of ghosts roaming the castle inside and out, including a mysterious figure in a black cloak and hood that seems to guard the castle gates.
+Some visitors have encountered a phantom blacksmith, still in the leather apron, which weighed him down during his earthly life.